Vauxhall and Camberwell Green

 Vauxhall and Camberwell Green is a constituency in Greater London represented in the House of Commons of the UK Parliament.
-Following the completion of the 2023 Periodic Review of Westminster constituencies, it was first contested at the 2024 general election, and Florence Eshalomi was elected for the Labour Party.
+Following the completion of the 2023 Periodic Review of Westminster constituencies, it was first contested at the 2024 general election, and Florence Eshalomi (MP for the predecessor constituency of Vauxhall 2019-2024) was elected for the Labour Party.

 Boundaries

-The constituency was defined as comprising the following wards as they existed on 1 December 2020:
+The constituency is defined as comprising the following wards as they existed on 1 December 2020: